akirayorunoe/OCR-JPtoEn/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Setting up Paths

-Running the Translator
 Now, you can run the PDF Translator script:

 ```bash
 python3 main.py
 ```
-Ensure that the paths in input_pdf_path and output_pdf_path are set to the correct locations for your PDF files.

 Remember to deactivate the virtual environment when you're done:
 ```bash